Protocols for Publishers ✨ London

 Following our successful event in New York City we are now bringing PfP✨ to Europe.
 As in New York, we will be hosting a public Showcase featuring a number of short talks, followed by an invite-only day-long Stakeholder Summit where publishers and technologists can deepen the discussion.

 On February 4th, 2026 from 7PM join us for an evening of presentations and open discussion, where protocol builders and publishers share their thinking about the future of the web.
-You'll hear short talks about the challenges and opportunities in the space featuring ActivityPub, AT Protocol, Web Payments, and controlling your data in an AI World.
+Hosted by PfP✨ NYC alum Ben Werdmuller (ProPublica), you will hear short talks about the challenges and opportunities in the space featuring ActivityPub, AT Protocol, Web Payments, and controlling your data in an AI World.
 Each talk will include Q&A. Following will be a relaxed mixer over drinks and light bites with the speakers and peers.

 Speakers